 - it’s not possible or safe to just learn as you go;

 - if you get towing wrong, you could perhaps die and take people with you.

 That’s just the sort of activity that governments can, and should regulate.
 And the people that follow me agree.
-I asked my Facebook followers whether or not there should be a towing license, and same for my YouTube subscribers.
-The results are: 90% on Facebook, and 65% on YouTube reckon a license is a good idea.
+I asked my Facebook followers whether or not there should be a towing licence, and same for my YouTube subscribers.
+The results are: 90% on Facebook, and 65% on YouTube reckon a licence is a good idea.

 So here’s my proposal.
 You’ll need to pass all the items below to tow any trailer over 300kg or 4m in length.
 And it’d be a national test, exactly the same across all states and territories (I know, right?
 Bizarre idea!)
 So here it is, comment away: